Windsor - Official Plan

 A copy of "originals" of the Plan, and amendments thereto, are on file in the Office of the City Clerk (Room 203, 350 City Hall Square West).
 The original copy that is on file in the Clerk's office should be consulted if verification is required.

-For general information, please call 311.
-For detailed inquiries, contact:
+For general information, call 311.
+For detailed inquiries, contact us at: